helidon-io/helidon/docs/se/guides/config.md

 5. Directory - each non-directory file in the directory becomes a config entry: the file name is the key. and the contents of that file are used as the corresponding config String value.
 6. A URL resource - contents is parsed according to its inferred format.

 You can also define custom sources, such as Git, and use them in your Helidon application.
-See [Advanced Config](../config/advanced-configuration.md) for more information.
+See [Advanced Config][advanced-config] for more information.

 ### Classpath Sources